mthiel117/webinar_feb9/README.md

 - [Python 3](https://www.python.org/downloads/)
 - [Docker Desktop](https://www.docker.com/products/docker-desktop)

+Once these tools are installed, take a look at the examples below and try them out!

+First let's clone the repo...

+```text
+git clone https://github.com/mthiel117/webinar_feb9.git
+```

-## Example Python Script - Gather Info from Network Devices
+## Example #1 - Python Script to gather info from Arista Network switches

 Quick example of using the Arista eAPI to gather information (hostname, uptime, mac-address, lldp neighbors, etc...) from a network of switches.

-Clone the Repository from Github to your local machine.

 **Requirements:**  Git and Python2 or Python3 installed and Arista switches that are reachable from your workstation.
 You will need to modify the IP address list of switches in the script to match your environment.

-```text
-git clone https://github.com/mthiel117/webinar_feb9.git
-```

 If you are running python2, install **jsonrpclib** module